 The first known American articulation of the Domino Theory was an expression of environmental determinism; a Communist Vietnam would lord over Laos and Cambodia not because of Communism but because of geography.

 The Domino Theory underwent significant revision between 1946 and 1965.
 Initially confined to the countries of Indochina, it eventually encompassed all of the nations of Southeast Asia.
 By the mid-1960s, the theory’s applicability had extended even further afield.
 President Lyndon B. Johnson promoted the most expansive version of the theory, arguing that the fall of South Vietnam would lead to the collapse of the American position not only across Southeast Asia but throughout the Western Pacific.
-LBJ went so far as to argue that South Vietnam’s loss would put the Communist’s at Hawaii’s doorstep.
+Johnson went so far as to argue that South Vietnam’s loss would put the Communist’s at Hawaii’s doorstep.